-Teams participating in the championship are limited to a maximum of 24 players in uniform.
+Teams participating in the championship are limited to a maximum of 24 players on the squad size that are eligible to compete.
 After the lineup is submitted (not later than 30 minutes before game time), no replacements will be permitted for any reason.
 An institution that is advised it is in violation of this regulation and does not promptly conform to it shall automatically forfeit the competition.
 There shall be no inordinate delay of the competition to allow the institution to conform to the rule.

-Bench areas will be set for 34 persons per team and may include student-athletes, team personnel and institutional staff only.
-The 34 persons shall be comprised of the following:
+Bench areas will be set for 40 persons per team and may include student-athletes, team personnel and institutional \$\) 24 (squad size) student-athletes in uniform; staff only.
+The persons shall be comprised of the following: